muratk5n/thirdwave/en/README.md

 ---

 LPG is part buthane, part propane, both are products of natural gas.
-As natgas became more prevalent such use of LPG must have became feasible back when.
+As natgas became more prevalent such use of LPG must have become feasible back when.
 I vaguely remember that transition, first noone had natgas, then some for heating, then it was everywhere.
 It probably helped to be the next door neighbor to the natgas export behemoth,